 The company has volunteered our time and resources over the past 23 years to protect irreplaceable river resources around the world running dozens of conservation awareness trips with media, policy makers and celebrities.
 We also spearheaded efforts to protect Patagonia from water borne invasive species and founded the first outfitter initiated land trust.
 This work has been funded using the profits from our commercial river trips and in some cases even running special expeditions, to raise money for conservation work.

 The brief time line below outlines our hands on river conservation work.
 More in depth accounts of a number of these projects can be found on the web site library.

 - March 1990: Eric Hertz and Robert Kennedy organized and ran conservation awareness expedition on threatened Bio Bio River (Threatened by dams) in Chile with Natural Resources Defense Council.
 With 50 participants, including the chief of the native Puenche Indians, it was the largest, class 5, multi-day expedition ever run.
 READ NRDC Newsletter (Bio Bio trip).

 - Feb.
-1991: Organized and Ran conservation awareness expedition on Chile’s Bio Bio River with Chilean actors and artists.
+1991: Eric Hertz organized and led conservation awareness expedition on Chile’s Bio Bio River with Chilean actors and artists.
 READ Catherine Bragg letter (Grupo de Accion por el Bio Bio).

 - May - June 1991: Eric Hertz scouted (by air) 7 major rivers in Quebec looking for a suitable stretch to run environmental awareness trips on to expose politicians and the media to the threat from the James Bay II project which if built would be the largest hydro-electric project in the world flooding over 2,000 square miles.
 After two weeks of flying over a thousand miles of threatened waterways a section of the Great Whale River was chosen to run conservation awareness trips on.
 READ Cree Chief Robby Dick letter, (Great Whale conservation trips).